An Arizona public housing project for people

 All doors are wide enough to accommodate a wheelchair.
 The doorways have flat thresholds, the bathroom has a roll-in shower and several grab bars.
 The driveway is designed to accommodate a lift-equipped van.
 The mud room has its own washer and dryer, while the other units share a separate laundry building (see later).

 The house has a single covered patio, which is directly accessed from one of the bedrooms.

 The four houses share a mechanical building, which contains the shared heating system, well system, laundry and storage rooms.

 Each unit has a 50 sq ft (5 m2) storage room with a locking door.

 The laundry room has a dedicated washing machine and clothes dryer for each of the one-bedroom houses.
 The two-bedroom house has its own set in its mud room.

 The effluent from the washers is directed to a graywater system next to the building.

 A dedicated washer and dryer for each unit is important, as experience shows they are difficult to share.
 The laundry soap that works well for one person may leave a residue in the machines which then contaminates the next userÕs clothes.
 Similar problems can happen with the dryers.
 Sharing machines with other people, even when all have MCS, will require strict rules and a high degree of cooperation.

 The reason the machines are in a separate building is that the fumes can be troublesome, both from the machines themselves (hot motor parts) and also from the soaps and the clothes themselves.

-The drone of the machines can also be a problem for residents who are noise sensitive, which is common among people with MCS.
+The drone of the machines can also be a problem for residents who are noise sensitive, which is common among people with environmental illness.